Military parade

-A military parade is a formation of soldiers whose movement is restricted by close-order manoeuvering known as drilling or marching.
-The military parade is now almost entirely ceremonial, though soldiers from time immemorial up until the late 19th century fought in formation.
+A military parade is a formation of military personnels whose movement is restricted by close-order manoeuvering known as drill or marching.
+Large military parades are today held on major holidays and military events around the world.
 Massed parades may also hold a role for propaganda purposes, being used to exhibit the apparent military strength of a country.

 History

+A military parade is a formation of soldiers whose movement is restricted by close-order manoeuvering known as drilling or marching.
 The terminology comes from the tradition of close order formation combat, in which soldiers were held in very strict formations as to maximise their combat effectiveness.
-Formation combat was used as an alternative to mêlée combat, and required strict discipline in the ranks and competent officers.
-As long as their formations could be maintained, regular troops could maintain a significant advantage over less organised opponents.
+Formation combat was used as an alternative to melee combat, and required strict discipline in the ranks and competent officers.
+Close order formation combat has been phased out by advances in military equipment and tactic, and modern infantry now use skirmish formation and order.
+However, foot drill is an important part of military education and training to instill pride and discipline among personnel.

-Nevertheless, military parades are not to be confused with the military show of force.

-Although the firepower of breechloading rifles and machine guns long ago rendered close formations in battle suicidal, modern armies still use parades for ceremonial purposes or in non-combat environments for their efficiency, ease of organization and encouragement of discipline.
-Roughly synonymous are "drill" and "march".
-The English word "drill" is of Middle Dutch origin, dating from the 16th-century drill of the Dutch army of prince Maurice of Orange, which was widely copied throughout Europe at the time, decreasing the volley time of musket formations.

 In ancient times, drilling increased in importance when men stopped fighting as individuals and began to fight together as units.
 Drilling as a vital component of a war machine further increased with the increases in the size of armies, for example, when Philip II of Macedon disciplined his army so they could swiftly form the phalanxes that were so critical to his successes as a general.
 Military drilling later was used by the Roman Army to maximise efficiency and deadliness throughout their long history.
-After the fall of the empire, the Middle Ages set in Europe, most feudal lords more heavily relied on peasant levies and their wealthy knights to fight their wars, the knights, for the most part, reverting to fighting as individuals.
-Massed military drilling was used mostly by only the foremost armies and nations, such as the Normans.